jahunter33/PCO-Service-Builder/README.md

    npm install
    ```

-3. Create an `.env` file in the root directory and populate it with your Planning Center Application ID and Secret.
-You should also specify your Service Type ID and Team ID:
+3. Create an .env file in the root directory of the project.
+Populate it with your Planning Center Application ID and Secret, as well as your Service Type ID and Team ID.
+You can obtain these details from [https://api.planningcenteronline.com/oauth/applications]:

    ```env
    APPLICATION_ID=your_application_id